Concordia University: Student housing

 Four residence buildings are available for students who wish to live on campus: Grey Nuns Residence, Jesuit Residence, Hingston Hall (HA) and Hingston Hall (HB).

 For students who choose to live off campus, the Concordia Student Union's Off-Campus Housing and Job Bank (HoJo) offers classified ads, legal advice and safety resources.

-Sustainability

-Concordia's "sustainability hub" promotes sustainable development.

-In February 2019, Concordia became the first university in Canada to issue a sustainable bond.
-According to the university webpage the bond will "generate environmental and social benefits as defined by the United Nations' Sustainable Development Goals".
-According to Denis Cossette, the university's chief financial officer, "the $25-million senior unsecured bond offers investors a 3.626 per cent yield and has a duration of 20 years."
-Because of this bond, Concordia would be able to issue sustainable bonds instead of green bonds.

 Athletics

 Concordia University's athletic teams are called the Concordia Stingers.
-They compete with other schools in Canadian Interuniversity Sport, and more specifically, in the Quebec Student Sports Federation and the Quebec University Football League.
+They compete with other schools in U Sports, and more specifically, in the Quebec Student Sports Federation and the Quebec University Football League.
 The university has 10 varsity teams.
 In the fall, teams compete in Canadian football, men's and women's soccer, men's and women's rugby union and college wrestling.
 There are female and male wrestlers on the team from year to year, and they compete as one team.
 In the winter, teams compete in men's and women's ice hockey and men's and women's basketball.

-The Concordia Stingers women's ice hockey team won the Canadian national championships in 1998, 1999 and 2022.
-The Stingers baseball club beat Cape Breton University Capers 12–2 to win the 2009 National Baseball Crown.
+The Concordia Stingers women's ice hockey team won the Canadian national championships in 1998, 1999, 2022 and 2024.
+In 2025-2026, the team won the provincial championship and finished second in the national championship.